-Collaborative Process
+Collaborative Divorce Process

-For couples who wish to separate or divorce outside of the court system but feel they need more support than working in the mediation process, the collaborative process offers an alternative that still allows the spouses or parents to speak up for what is important to each of them, and to hear each other directly as in mediation, but with the support of an attorney, a family specialist and a financial specialist as part of the interdisciplinary team.
+For couples who wish to separate or divorce outside of the court system but feel they need more support than working in the mediation process, the collaborative process offers an alternative that still allows the spouses or parents to speak up for what is important to each of them, and to hear each other directly as in mediation, but with the support of a collaborative divorce attorney, a family specialist and a financial specialist as part of the interdisciplinary team.

 The family specialist is a trained mental health professional who meets with each spouse or parent prior to the first full collaborative meeting and then attends that first meeting as a neutral participant who serves several important purposes: keeping the meeting moving forward, reflecting and tempering any emotions that may flare up, and if necessary, calling for a break to speak to one person needing support, and/or serving as a mediator between the attorneys.